OpenNebula/docs/source/installation_and_configuration/ha/frontend_ha.rst

 Execute ``onezone show <id>`` to see if any of the servers are in error state.
 If they are in error state, check ``/var/log/one/oned.log`` in both the current *leader* (if any) and in the host that is in error state.
 All Raft messages will be logged in that file.

-If there is no *leader* in the cluster please review ``/var/log/one/oned.log`` to make sure that there are no errors taking place.
+If there is no *leader* in the cluster please review ``/var/log/one/oned.log`` to make sure there are no errors taking place.

 Adding and Removing Servers
 ===========================